HugoDaniel/boreDOMTutorial/README.md

 Update the game state in the event handler whenever the user interacts.
 This state now needs to be reflected on the DOM render function being returned.

+To set the symbol in the button we use a `<slot>`.
+In boreDOM each `<slot>` is available at the `slots` attribute of the init/render function but also in the HTMLElement itself.